snailtail/Codyssi2025/README.md

 - Github
 - Instant coffee

-## Puzzles for 2025 "Journey to Atlantis"
+## Puzzles for 2025 "Journey to Atlantis" in order of publication
 - Compass Calibration (solved)
 - Absurd Arithmetic (solved)
 - Supplies in Surplus (solved)